Realizing interdependent couplings as thermal or higher-order interactions

-This bijection makes $\langle k\rangle_{sp}$ the threshold locating~\cite{montanari2008clusters} the spontaneous (ergodicity) breaking of GSs into an exponential number of clusters (Fig.~\ref{fig:4}\textbf{b}, orange disks), accompanied by the proliferation of metastable states with positive energy (Fig.~\ref{fig:4}\textbf{b}, blue disks).
-A connection can then be put forward: interdependent ER graphs collapse whenever cascading failures find a \textsc{xor-sat} solution.
-In this portrait, percolation cascades attempt at solving random $K$-\textsc{xor-sat} by adaptively modifying the variables of $K-1$ planted configurations (Fig.~\ref{fig:4}\textbf{b}, black dots), sampled from the \textsc{unsat} phase of a random $2$-\textsc{xor-sat} (i.e.\ connected ER graphs) with the same density of constraints.
-Interdependent links constrain then the boolean variables (functioning states) of different $2$-\textsc{xor-sat} ``layers'' by setting a logical \textsc{and} between them. \\
+This bijection makes $\langle k\rangle_{sp}$ the threshold locating the spontaneous (ergodicity) breaking of GSs into an exponential number of clusters (Fig.~\ref{fig:4}\textbf{b}, orange disks), accompanied by the proliferation of metastable states with positive energy (Fig.~\ref{fig:4}\textbf{b}, blue disks).
+A connection arises: interdependent networks collapse whenever cascading failures find a \textsc{xor-sat} solution.
+Percolation cascades attempt at solving random $K$-\textsc{xor-sat} by adaptively switching the boolean variables of $K-1$ planted configurations (Fig.~\ref{fig:4}\textbf{b}, black dot), sampled at random from the \textsc{unsat} phase of a random $2$-\textsc{xor-sat} (i.e.\ connected ER graphs) with the same density of constraints.
+In this portrait, hence, interdependent links constrain the functioning states of different $2$-\textsc{xor-sat} ``layers'' by setting a logical \textsc{and} between them. \\